The Ellis Law Offices team

 14. I have suffered a work injury and have learned my employer does not have workers’ compensation insurance.
 Can I still collect comp benefits?

 Yes, in Massachusetts, a trust fund has been established.
 A series of preliminary requirements t must be met prior to filing such a claim.
-Contact Ellis Law Offices to see if you qualify to make a claim with the trust fund.
+Contact to see if you qualify to make a claim with the trust fund.
 It is also important to note that you, as the employee, may be entitled to bring a tort action against your employer.

 15. The insurance company has mailed me a letter instructing me to appear for a medical exam.
 Do I need to go?